Sereni/fsr-pad-guide/README.md

 ### Firmware and software

 To interpret voltage readings, you will need to program your board with an Arduino sketch.
 At a minimum, the sketch should read voltage on the pins, and determine whether or not it is higher than a certain threshold.
 When it is, the board should send a keystroke or a joystick button press.
-A more advanced sketch would also linearize voltage and handle debounce so that the panels do not double-trigger.
+A more advanced sketch would also linearize the voltage and handle double-triggering.

 While you don't necessarily need any software to use the board, it is helpful to at least output sensor readings to the command line for debugging.
 It could also be helpful to have an interface to change sensor thresholds and reload the sketch to the board.